NoahBRostant/JustMakeIt/readme.md

 ### 🛠️ Testing

 The script includes a full test suite.
-To run it, first make the test script executable, then run it.
+To run it, download the test_mk.sh file from the release you're using.
+Then make the test script executable, and run it.

 ```bash
 chmod +x ./test_mk.sh